 The Village Hall is located one block north of W Brown Deer Road at N Arbon Drive in Brown Deer.

 Our office hours are 8 am to 4:30 pm, Monday through Friday.

 Payment can be made by cash, check, or credit card.
 Checks are to be made payable to the Village of Brown Deer or the Brown Deer Park and Recreation Department.

-The Brown Deer Pond is open from 11 am to 5 pm daily, weather permitting.
+The Brown Deer Pond is open seasonally, mid June to mid August, from 11 am to 5 pm daily, weather permitting.
 The Pond is closed on July 5th.
 For information related to the weather conditions, please call the Brown Deer Pond at 414-357-0119 during season hours.

 A resident is an individual who resides in the Village of Brown Deer.
 Non-residents may register but must pay an additional fee for each program.